 For investments in listed shares, we may also have the opportunity to vote, for example at company meetings.
 Exercising voting rights is an important tool for encouraging responsible corporate behaviour and expressing views regarding a company's strategy, leadership, remuneration and ESG practices and disclosure.
-More information is provided in the Fund's Proxy Voting Policy, which is available on our website.
+More information is provided in the Fund's Responsible Investment Policy.